 What IS WOOT?

-WOOT (War On Obesity Today) is a newly founded Colorado 501(c)3 non-profit charity organization in Denver, Colorado that aims to cure childhood obesity and adult obesity and fight against its related diseases (including Type 2 Diabetes and Heart Disease) in poor, under-served and under-educated populations.
-Nationally, WOOT is a valued Community Partner in the United States Department of Agriculture (USDA)/Center for Nutrition Policy and Promotion Nutrition Communicators Network, and is a supporter of the President’s Challenge Program and PALA and of Let’s Move Faith & Communities.
+WOOT!
+(War On Obesity Today) is Colorado 501(c)3 non-profit charity organization started in 2011 in Denver, Colorado that aims to cure childhood obesity and adult obesity and fight against its related diseases (including Type 2 Diabetes and Heart Disease) in poor, under-served and under-educated populations.
+Nationally, WOOT is a valued Community Partner in the United States Department of Agriculture (USDA)/Center for Nutrition Policy and Promotion Nutrition Communicators Network, and is a supporter of the President’s Challenge Program and PALA+ and of Let’s Move Faith & Communities.

 Where are we located?

 WOOT proudly serves throughout the Denver Metropolitan area of colorful Colorado.
 Although Colorado has the lowest prevalence of obesity (21.0%) we are not exempt from the overall rise in obesity and the risk of poor health and disease, especially amongst those suffering from poverty.

 We have located poverty-stricken “pockets” in in Denver, Arapahoe and Adams Counties – Northeast Denver (NED) area, Southeast Denver (SED) area and Original Aurora Plus (OAP) area – where we host our programs for children and their families.
 According to the Colorado Department of Public Health and Environment (CDPHE) Health Statistics Regions map child residents living in Denver, Arapahoe and Adams Counties are from families living on low incomes with high rates of childhood obesity ranging from 13.6 to 26.2 percent (2008 data).
 Research shows that many people do not seek assistance with health, nutrition and fitness because of the costs and fees associated with hiring professionals; we hope to appeal to this segment of people whom we know cannot afford those costs.
-Click on each area below to see a map of the respective boundaries.
+The areas we service and some of the neighborhoods included are below.